jurisgalang/idoru/README.md

 png    = qrcode.to_png
 png.save(File.expand_path '~/Desktop/acme.png')

-# compute 2FA code at current time to verify a registration or an auth challenge
+# print the 2FA code at current time to verify registration or auth challenge
-idoru.authcode
+puts idoru.authcode
 ````

+## Features

+* TOTP code generation using various algorithms (SHA1, SHA256, SHA512, etc),
+code lengths, and step-times.

+* Helper for generating matching QR code for registration.

+## Limitations

+At the moment, support is limited to the Google Authenticator and TOTP code
+generation only.

 ## Contributing